LaiaRebeca/algorithms_aprc/README.md

-👋| Hi, I'm Rebecca Regina
+👋| Hi, I'm Rebeca Regina

 💻|Currently, I am a Computer Science student at the Federal Institute of São Paulo